 But if you don't know what to do with an animal, you can always get in touch with us for help, and you can also contact us anonymously to report an animal in danger via our website: https://www.palspets.net/contact-us/

-Kacie manages all of our cats and dogs, as well as PALS volunteers who help us with cats and dogs.
+Kacie manages the care of our cats and dogs; supervises and trains PALS volunteers; manages animal food and supplies; and all housekeeping duties as they relate directly to animal welfare.
 Before joining PALS she worked at Tama's Town & Country Veterinary Clinic.
 And she also has own horse trainer business, Rocking Red Horsemanship in Searsboro.

 Email Kacie at email@example.com

-Jenny oversees all animal intakes and adoptions, coordinates volunteers and veterinary visits, and keeps the place running!
+Jenny oversees animal intakes, adoptions, and veterinary visits; recruits and schedules volunteers; maintains records of animals; records and reports operations; coordinates PALS’ programs and campaigns, and she keeps the place running!
 She came to PALS with 20 years of organizational and administrative management experience.
 That included working at Grinnell State Bank, Martin Capital Management, and Securian Advisors.
-She also owns her own photography business and serves as Treasurer for the BGM Little League.
-And she is also a PALS foster parent!
+She also owns her own photography business and has served as Treasurer for BGM Little League and Wallace Elementary PTO.
+She is also a PALS foster parent!